-ANNEX IV
+ANNEX 4

-Example of an application of Appendix 8
+Example of an application of Appendix 8 (Rev.WRC-15)

 [Editorial Note – Text to be developed.
 In preparing the example of an application of Appendix 8, it would be advantageous to have assistance from the Bureau, which has considerable experience of the examination of satellite network notifications under RR No. 11.32A.]